Norton Motorcycle Company: AMC

 The last Manx Nortons were sold in 1963.
 Even though Norton had pulled out of Grand Prix racing in 1954, the race-shop at Bracebridge Street continued until 1962, and the Manx became a mainstay of privateer racing, and even today are highly sought after, commanding high prices.

 On 7 November 1960 the first new 650 cc Norton Manxman was launched for the American market only.
 By September 1961 the Norton 650SS appeared for the UK market, the 750 cc (Atlas).
 By 20 April 1962 for the American market as they demanded more power, but the increases to the vertical twin engine's capacity caused a vibration problem at 5500 rpm.
-A 500 cc vertical twin is smoother than a single-cylinder, but if the vertical twin's capacity is enlarged vibration increases.
+A twin cylinder four stroke engine should be smoother than an equivalent single-cylinder of the same capacity because the power stroke interval is halved, but in common with other british vertical twin designs of the period, Norton used a 360 degree crankshaft arrangement which means that both pistons rise and fall together which creates a large inblance and vibration which comes worse as the capacity and reciprocating mass is increased.
 The 750 Norton Atlas proved too expensive and costs could not be reduced.
 Financial problems gathered.

-There was an export bike primarily for use as a desert racer, sold up until 1969 as the Norton P11, AJS Model 33, Matchless G15 and Norton N15 which used the Norton Atlas engine in a modified Matchless G85CS scrambler frame with Norton wheels and front forks.
+There was an export bike primarily for use as a desert racer, sold up until 1969 as the Norton P11, AJS Model 33, Matchless G15 and Norton N15 which used the Norton Atlas engine in a modified Matchless G85CS scrambler frame with AMC wheels and Teledraulic front forks.
 This bike was reputed to vibrate less than the Featherbed frame model.
 AMC singles were also sold with Norton badging in this era.

 Also during this period Norton developed a family of three similar smaller-capacity twin cylinder machines: first the Norton Jubilee 250 and then the Navigator 350 and the Electra 400, which had an electric starter.
 These models were Norton's first use of unit construction.
 The engine was an entirely new design by Bert Hopwood and the frame and running gear were from the Francis-Barnett range, also owned by AMC.